Roadside Pollinator Program

 I am ashamed that the city and your department has prioritized bees over the safety and aesthetic of our city.

-erinstubbs almost 2 years ago
+erinstubbs over 2 years ago

 Nice concept and politically correct but VERY BAD IDEA along roads and streets because of visibility issues for drivers and pedestrians.

-mlamardvm almost 2 years ago
+mlamardvm over 2 years ago

 Page last updated: 07 May 2024, 09:56 AM